Death of Ayrton Senna: Reactions

 For the next race at Monaco, the FIA decided to leave the first two grid positions empty and painted them with the colours of the Brazilian and the Austrian flags, to honour Senna and Ratzenberger.

 Five-time World Champion Juan Manuel Fangio was watching the race from his home in Balcarce, Argentina.
-He turned the television off almost immediately after the accident, remembering later; "I knew he was dead".
+He turned the television off almost immediately after the accident, remembering later: "I knew he was dead".

 ESPN, which broadcast the San Marino Grand Prix in the United States, also carried the Alabama 500 NASCAR Cup Series race at Talladega Superspeedway in Talladega, Alabama, later the same day.
 On lap 103, a seven-car incident at the tri-oval led to the second yellow flag of the race.
 As the field was getting set to resume the event on lap 112, ESPN lead race announcer Bob Jenkins informed the audience of Senna's death.
 As a tribute, the ESPN booth of Jenkins, Ned Jarrett, and Benny Parsons went silent for the lap 112 restart.
 During his post-race interview in victory lane with Jerry Punch, race winner Dale Earnhardt offered his condolences to Senna's family and friends.
 Coincidentally, Earnhardt himself was fatally injured in a last-lap wreck at the 2001 Daytona 500, nearly seven years later.

 In Brazil, the country's television networks spent the rest of the day interrupting their normal programming schedules to announce Senna's death and replay his last interview, given to the media on the day before the crash.
+Rede Globo's Domingão do Faustão and SBT's Domingo Legal both paid tributes on Senna's death.
 Many motor racing fans gathered outside of Maggiore Hospital to pay their respects to Senna, causing major traffic jams.
 Fans also gathered in the Williams F1 factory in Didcot where around 200 people attended with flowers laid on the front gates of the factory.

 The Italian and Brazilian press were critical of the FIA for the rule changes that were enacted for 1994.
 Benetton driver Schumacher called for improvements in safety.
 BBC Sport commentator Murray Walker called Senna's death the "blackest day for Grand Prix racing that I can remember".

 Two and a half months later, following Brazil's victory over Italy in the 1994 FIFA World Cup, the Brazilian squad dedicated their World Cup victory to Senna.